Published in Art & Crafts with Comments Off on Hermanus Flower Festival 21 – 24 September 2018

 Published in Accommodation with Comments Off on Fisherhaven Travellers Lodge

 Fisherhaven Travellers Lodge,a 4 star establishment, graded annually by the Tourism Grading Council of South Africa would like to welcome and offer you the opportunity of taking that “well-deserved- break -away”.

 There are various affordable room options available to accommodate your holiday requirements.
-Breakfast is available on request or you can prepare your own meals in the fully equipped guest kitchen / indoor barbeque facility in the poolroom.
+Breakfast is available on request or you can prepare your own meals in the fully equipped guest kitchen or use the indoor barbeque facility in the poolroom.

 We are ideally situated on the Whale Coast route enabling you the opportunity to explore different towns in the Overberg of interest including; Bot River, Kleinmond, Bettys Bay, Hermanus, Stanford and Gansbaai to mention a few, all of which offer various exciting activities such as: golfing,shark cage diving, whale watching, hiking, mountain biking,fishing, kayaking , power boating, sailing,body surfing, wind surfing,kite surfing, horse riding, wine/ beer tasting,abseiling,quad biking and bird watching.
 Closer to home, the Bot River Lagoon is a mere 2km from the Lodge where you can enjoy hours of water, sand and fun in the sun.